helxplatform/translator-devops/helm/automat/Readme.md

 - Helm 3.5.1

 ## File descriptions
-- Chart.yaml - Describes the meta data for the deployment
+- Chart.yaml - Describes the metadata for the deployment
 - values.yaml - An example chart values file.
 Please reference this file for configurable deployment parameters.
 - /templates/automat-deployment.yaml - Chart that deploys the container.
 - /templates/ingress.yaml - Chart template that deploys the application's ingress.